 The structure of our democracy has multiple aspects.
 Its constitutional electoral components include voting, the Electoral College, term limits and term lengths.
 Federalism affects where structural and quasi-structural issues are addressed (e.g., voting and redistricting), and some matters can be addressed through constitutional change or statute (e.g., voting and campaign finance).
 Processes, such as for congressional and presidential nominations and even taxation can appear structural.
 These topics will be addressed in future blog posts and articles.

-Rick worked for 40 years at nonprofit organizations in Washington, DC, including the Eisenhower Institute, the American Society of International Law and the Center for Responsive Politics.
+Rick worked for 40 years at nonprofit organizations in Washington, DC, including the Eisenhower Institute, the American Society of International Law and the Center for Responsive Politics (now OpenSecrets).
 He graduated Phi Beta Kappa with a BA in political science from George Washington University and earned an MBA from the University of Maryland.

 He serves on the Advisory Council of the Election Reformers Network.